petrpopovdata/solar-usage-analysis-switzerland/README.md

 - **Data Interpretation**: It is assumed that values are in kilowatt-peak (kWp), a standard for installed solar capacity.
 No unit conversions were necessary.

 - **No External Validation**: The dataset has been taken at face value and was not cross-referenced with other sources (e.g., Swiss federal energy statistics).
+- - **Single Outlier in Solar Usage**: One record (Chapelle (Glâne), Jan 2025) reported a solar potential usage of 200%.
+This is assumed to be a data error or placeholder.
+For visual clarity, values above 100% were capped at 1.0.

 ---